shader-slang/shader-slang.github.io/docs/auto-diff-tutorial-2.md

 In the [last tutorial](auto-diff-tutorial-1.md), we explain basic knowledge about Slang's autodiff feature and introduce some advanced techniques about custom derivative implementation and custom differential type.

-In this tutorial, we will walk through a real-world example to combine what we've learnt from the last tutorial.
+In this tutorial, we will walk through a real-world example using what we've learnt from the last tutorial.

 We will learn how to implement a tiny Multi-Layer Perceptron (MLP) to approximate a set of polynomial functions using Slang's automatic differentiation capabilities.